nfriend/website-3.0-docker/README.md

 **Note:** This script only needs to be run **once**.
 Subsequent deploys will reuse these certificates, and renewals are handled automatically.
 Also, this script must be run while the Docker services are up and running.
+However, this script _will_ need to be manually run again when any domains or subdomains are added (or removed).

 ### Variables